Guides to Spain's cities, areas and lifestyle

 Sotogrande - guide to Cadiz's finest city

-Sotogrande in Spain is 500 km south of the capital Madrid and 14 meters above sea level.
-Just over 2,500 permanent residents live here alone, so it is not difficult to get to know this small town even if you are not visiting for a long time.
-With a size of only 20 square kilometers, this wonderful place still manages to touch…
+Sotogrande in Spain is located 500 km south of the capital Madrid and 14 meters above sea level.
+It has just over 2,500 permanent residents, so it is not difficult to get to know this small town even if you are not visiting for long.
+With a size of only 20 square kilometers, this wonderful place still has time to touch

 Read the whole